moby/moby/docs/reference/api/docker_remote_api_v1.25.md

     -   **MemoryReservation** - Memory soft limit in bytes.
     -   **KernelMemory** - Kernel memory limit in bytes.
     -   **NanoCPUs** - CPU quota in units of 10<sup>-9</sup> CPUs.
+    -   **CpuCount** - An integer value containing the number of usable CPUs.
+          Windows daemon only.
+On Windows Server containers, the processor resource controls are mutually exclusive, the order of precedence is CPUCount first, then CPUShares, and CPUPercent last.
     -   **CpuPercent** - An integer value containing the usable percentage of the available CPUs.
-(Windows daemon only)
+Windows daemon only.
+On Windows Server containers, the processor resource controls are mutually exclusive, the order of precedence is CPUCount first, then CPUShares, and CPUPercent last.
     -   **CpuShares** - An integer value containing the container's CPU Shares (ie. the relative weight vs other containers).
     -   **CpuPeriod** - The length of a CPU period in microseconds.